basileMarchand/basictools-frozen/README.txt

 2) INSTALLATION

+    SETUP:

+    An environement variable with the path to the EIGEN library must be defined:

+     > export EIGEN_INC=/Path/To/Eigen/Library

+    COMPILATION:,

-    To compile the c++ sources, run the following command in the parent directory of BasicTools :
+    Run the following command in the parent directory of BasicTools :

      > python BasicTools/setup.py build_ext --inplace